Wilderer instils the spirit of the Cape into its Grappa, Eaux de Vie and Gin

 After an excellent meal at an Italian restaurant, he ordered a Grappa, and to Helmut’s great surprise he learnt that there were no local products available.
 Not in this restaurant and as explained by the manager, not in the entire country.

 To his further astonishment, on his trip down to the Cape and his ride on the Blue Train, he learnt that there was also no Eaux de Vie available.

 For Helmut, a lover of fine Grappa and fruit spirits, this came as a big surprise, especially since the country had some of the world’s best fruits and grapes available.

 A law from apartheid times, prohibited the production of such spirits, however, the country had now become a democracy, and so the monopoly was dissolved.
 Helmut seized the moment of change and applied for the first private distilling licence in April 1994.

 Somewhat to his surprise, it wasn’t long until he got his approval and in a matter of 6 months, he’d sold everything he owned in Germany and arrived in the Cape with his son, Christian, in November 1994.

 His vision was clear: to become a leader in the production of world-class Grappa & Eaux de Vie.

 Wilderer is not only South Africa’s first private distillery, but also the most awarded, with over 100 international medals and awards, including many Gold and Double Gold Medals.

 In the tasting room at Wilderer Estate / Pappa Grappa (on the R45 – Simondium road / Paarl), you can taste and buy all Wilderer’s fine spirits.
 The restaurant has become one of the most loved in the Winelands and serves specialities such as Flammkuchen, Springbok Ravioli, fresh fish, juicy steaks and the best pizza in town.

-In season, they host live Jazz brunches on every first Sunday of the month – since 17 years.
+In season, they host live Jazz brunches every first Sunday of the month – for 17 years.
 This spot is truly a meeting point for tourists and locals alike.